 June 30,

-2021
+2023 2022

-(In thousands)
+· (In tho usands)

-Commitments to originate loans \$ 9,398 \$ 15,585
+Commitments to originate loans \$ 13,249 \$ 9,398

-Unused lines of credit 30,495 27,455
+Unused lines of credit 32,883 30,495

-Standby letters of credit - -
+Standby letters of credit -

 Commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
 The Bank evaluates each customer's credit worthiness on a case-by-case basis.
 The amount of collateral obtained, if deemed necessary by the Bank upon extension of credit, is based on management's credit evaluation of the counterparty.
 Collateral held varies but may include accounts receivable, inventory, property, plant and equipment, and income-producing commercial properties.
-The Bank has recorded an allowance for possible losses on commitments and unfunded loans totaling \$71 thousand and \$84 thousand for June 30, 2022 and 2021, respectively.
+The Bank has recorded an allowance for possible losses on commitments and unfunded loans totaling \$76 thousand and \$71 thousand as of June 30, 2023 and 2022, respectively.

 Standby letters of credit are conditional commitments issued by the Bank to guarantee the performance of a customer to a third party.
 Those guarantees are issued to support private borrowing arrangements.
 The credit risk involved in issuing letters of credit is essentially the same as that involved in extending loan facilities to customers.
-As of June 30, 2022 and 2021, the maximum potential amount of the Bank's obligation was \$0, for financial and standby letters of credit.
+As of June 30, 2023 and 2022, the maximum potential amount of the Bank's obligation was \$0, for financial and standby letters of credit.
 The Bank's outstanding letters of credit generally have a term of less than one year.
 If a letter of credit is drawn upon, the Bank may seek recourse through the customer's underlying line of credit.
 If the customer's line of credit is also in default, the Bank may take possession of the collateral, if any, securing the line of credit.